June 21, 2018

 Single span beams can be designated as supported on both ends, or cantilevered from either end.
 In addition, multi-span beams have the option to be designated as a double cantilever, where both ends are free.

-You can also double click on the member to open up the Member Information dialog box and set the deflection ratio options in the End Releases tab.
+You can also click on the member to open up the Member Properties and set the deflection ratio options in the Additional Properties section.

 As you view the beam deflection results in the Beam Defl tab of the Member Deflections spreadsheet, all the ratios that were modified by setting the deflection ratio options will be denoted with an asterisk suffix.
 The reported location will correspond with the location of maximum relative deflection.